-The Brock Institute was established by a donation from philanthropists Macon F. Brock Jr., the late co-founder and chairman of Dollar Tree Inc., and his wife, Joan Brock.
+The Brock Institute was established by a donation from philanthropists Macon F. Brock Jr., the late co-founder and chair of Dollar Tree Inc., and his wife, Joan Brock.
 The institute is named for M. Foscue Brock Sr., who was a physician and dedicated volunteer in the community.

 The Brock Institute allows EVMS to expand and deepen our impact on both local and global health issues.